 Hirudo medicinalis, (the medicinal leech)

-The Medicinal leech, at the top of the page, is the biggest freshwater leech in the UK - lengths of 20 cm have been recorded.
+The Medicinal leech, above, is the biggest freshwater leech in the UK - lengths of 20 cm have been recorded.
 It used to be fairly widespread but once bridges replaced fords and drinking troughs replaced ponds it became very difficult to find in the wild as it no longer had easy access to its victims.

 It has strong teeth which make a Y-shaped cut in the skin, and an anticoagulant in its digestive juices stops the clotting of the victim's blood.